CiscoDevNet/monitoring-as-code/ECS/README.md

 Create an ECS cluster there if there are no suitable ones already, by selecting Clusters from the left-hand side menu > Create Cluster > Networking Only > [provide name].

-Now, you can Run a Task:
+Now, you can run a Task:

 ![ECS-TaskDefinition-Run](https://user-images.githubusercontent.com/23483887/101673199-c7454d80-3a4e-11eb-8553-931439a2a15e.png)

-Out of parameters to configure, when creating a Service, the following are the
+Configure Service parameters:
 - Launch type - Fargate,
 - Cluster - pick a cluster from a drop-down,
 - Service name - good practice is to be `ApplicationServiceName` + Service,